msmdev/NestedCV/README.md

 # NestedCV: repeated nested stratified cross-validation

-This repository implements a method to perform repeated nested stratified cross-validation for any estimator that implements the scikit-learn estimator interface.
+This package implements a method to perform repeated stratified nested cross-validation for any estimator that implements the scikit-learn estimator interface.
 The method is based on Algorithm 2 from [[Krstajic et al., 2014]](https://doi.org/10.1186/1758-2946-6-10).
+Simple repeated grid-search cross-validation (Algorithm 1, [[Krstajic et al., 2014]](https://doi.org/10.1186/1758-2946-6-10) is supported as well via the `RepeatedGridSearchCV` class.

 ## Installation:

-You can install the package using pip via (note: you must be inside the repository):
+You can install the package using pip via (note: you must be inside the package folder):
 ```bash
 pip install .
 ```